Swayam4717/communication_support/docs/tester-install-guide.md

 Guided Speech Practice notes:

-- The child can press Start speaking and say one of the visible answer options.
+- The child taps an option first.
-- The app shows word-level feedback for the closest option phrase.
+- The app shows a generated phrase, such as `Say this: I want rice`.
+- Start speaking validates that selected option's phrase word by word.
+- The app shows word progress and a clear feedback card such as `Try again / Say: want` or `Good / Ready to send`.
-- A confident speech match selects the option, but the child still presses Send Answer manually.
+- Speech practice does not auto-send.
+The child still presses Send Answer manually.
-- Practise by typing is a quiet fallback for testing the same matching flow without using the microphone.
+- For quiet testing, tap the `Say this: ...` phrase five times to reveal `Tester transcript`.
+It uses the same practice flow without using the microphone.
-- If the child tapped an option first, speech or typed practice will not replace it with a different option.
+- Speech or typed testing does not replace the tapped selected option with a different option.

 ## Physical Device Validation